HL7/cql/input/pages/02-authorsguide.md

 INRResult > 5 or DischargedOnOverlapTherapy
 ```

 Note that all these operators are defined using three-valued logic, which is defined specifically to ensure that certain well-established relationships that hold in standard <span class="id">Boolean</span> (two-valued) logic also hold.
-The complete semantics for each operator are described in the <<09-b-cqlreference.adoc#logical-operators-3,Logical Operators>> section of [Appendix B – CQL Reference](09-b-cqlreference.html).
+The complete semantics for each operator are described in the [Logical Operators](09-b-cqlreference.adoc#logical-operators-3) section of [Appendix B – CQL Reference](09-b-cqlreference.html).

 > To ensure that CQL expressions can be freely rewritten by underlying implementations, there is no expectation that an implementation respect short-circuit evaluation, short circuit evaluation meaning that an expression stops being evaluated once the outcome is determined.
 With regard to performance, implementations may use short-circuit evaluation to reduce computation, but authors should not rely on such behavior, and implementations must not change semantics with short-circuit evaluation.
 If a condition is needed to ensure correct evaluation of a subsequent expression, the <span class="kw">if</span> or <span class="kw">case</span> expressions should be used to guarantee that the condition determines whether evaluation of an expression will occur at run-time.
 {: .note-info}